RightToAskOrg/cryptoplaceholderlibrary/README.md

           // [A lot more data left out - same format as previous object] },
         {
           "object_id": "justice-supreme-court-2-placeholder",   // We need a placeholder for each 'real' ciphertext.
-Each is a real ciphertext, same format as others.
+Each is a ciphertext, same format as others.
           "sequence_order": 2,
           // [A lot more data left out - same format as previous object] "is_placeholder_selection": true,